SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/ejcategory.md

 uid: ejcategory
 title: ejcategory
 keywords: mdoprovider mdo provider ejcategory
-description: EjCategoryProvider creates a flat or tree list based on the table: EJ_CATEGORY so.generated: true so.topic: reference so.envir: onsite, online
+description: EjCategoryProvider creates a flat or tree list based on the table - EJ_CATEGORY so.generated: true so.topic: reference so.envir: onsite, online